Numerical Algorithm for Nonlinear Delayed Differential Systems of $n$th Order: Funding

-{\bf Acknowledgements:} The work of the first author was realised in CEITEC - Central European Institute of Technology with research infrastructure supported by the project CZ.1.05/1.1.00/02.0068 financed from European Regional Development Fund and by the project FEKT-S-14-2200 of Faculty of Electrical Engineering and Communication, Brno University of Technology.
-The second author was supported by the project CZ.1.07/2.3.00/30.0039 of Brno University of Technology.
-This support is gratefully acknowledged.
+The first author was supported by the Grant CEITEC 2020 (LQ1601) with financial support from the Ministry of Education, Youth and Sports of the Czech Republic under the National Sustainability Programme II.
+The work of the second author was supported by the Grant FEKT-S-17-4225 of Faculty of Electrical Engineering and Communication, Brno University of Technology.